alvinary/tale/issues/log.md

   instances (several arithmetic expressions, several trees, and so on).
 * Lexical item DSL
 * Write a test suite for projection rules.
+* Use the old strategy to produce more diverse models (iterate trough proposition names and use `solve_with` to get a model forcing the current propositional variable to true).

 ## Done